Hilton Waikoloa Village review: family-friendly resort on the Big Island, Hawaii

-For our trip to the Big Island, Hawaii, we opted to stay at the Hilton Waikoloa Village.
+For our trip to the Big Island, Hawaii, we opted to stay at the Hilton Waikoloa Village, and in this Hilton Waikoloa Village review, I’ll share everything you need to know about this massive, family-friendly resort.
 Located on the Kohala Coast on the eastern side of the Big Island (a 30-minute drive from the Kona International Airport), this oceanfront property boasts 62 acres of land and has 1,113 spacious guest rooms.

 This hotel offers everything you need for a relaxing day on the Hawaiian shore, from spending some time by the pool and enjoying delicious food to encountering sea creatures up close.
 Let’s take a closer look at Hilton Waikoloa Village and explore all the amenities this property has to offer.